GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-91/index.md

 ---
 title: New in Chrome 91
 description: >
-  Chrome 91 is rolling out now!
-Web apps that interact with files, can now suggest file names and directories when using the file system access API.
+  Chrome 91 is rolling out!
+Web apps that interact with files can now suggest file names and directories when using the File System Access API.
-  Plus, you can now read files from the clipboard.
-If your site has more than one domain, and shares the same account management backend, you can tell Chrome they're the same, allowing the password manager to suggest the right credentials.
-All the videos from I/O are now available.
-And there's plenty more.
+  You can also read files from the clipboard!
+If your site has more than one domain, and they share the same account management backend, you can tell Chrome they're the same, allowing the password manager to suggest the right credentials.
+Plus, all the videos from I/O are now available, and there's plenty more.
 layout: 'layouts/blog-post.njk'
-date: 2021-05-25
+date: 2021-05-26
 authors:
   - petelepage
 hero: 'image/0g2WvpbGRGdVs0aAPc6ObG7gkud2/hcxe0ZGQy0gh5pemX88c.png'